mojontwins/MK1_NES/docs/code_injection.md

 You can override the normal changing of rooms by injecting code to `my/custom_flickscreen`, which gets executed before the normal "player exits the current room" code.
 This helps you creating custom connections.

 Setting `flick_override` to 1 will override the normal "player exits the current room" code for the current frame.

+## Custom center detections

+You can add custom reactions to custom tile behs using `custom_center_detection.h`. the `at1` variable contains the beh of the tile the center of the player's collision box is touching.
+You need to enable `CUSTOM_CENTER_DETECTIONS` in `config.h` to use this feature.

 ## Things you may want to do in code injections